stefanostakas/Cannibals-And-Missionaries-Calculator/README.md

 # Cannibals-Missionaries-AI-Calculator

 - **Description:**
-This program finds the best solution (if there is any) for the famous boat puzzle Cannibals & Missionaries using the A* algorithm in Java.
+A simple program that finds the best solution (if there is any) for the famous boat puzzle Cannibals & Missionaries using the A* algorithm in Java made for my AI class.

 - **Input:**
 The program asks for 3 paramaters, the number of people on each team (Not the total!), the boat capacity (How many people can get into the boat) and the maximum moves in order to stop the A* algorithm to keep searching for a path.